 If by default the MT4 installer sets an installation folder to something like C:\Program Files\Metatrader 4\ then it’s totally fine for the first installation.
 However, when you install the 2nd, 3rd, or any other terminals, you need to change this location to a unique folder name that does not exist yet.
 I would suggest naming folders like this:

 C:\Program Files\Metatrader 4-3\

 Notice the numbering at the end of the folder name?
 It will help you identify terminals and keep all installation files in different folders.
 You can give folders whatever name you want, but make sure that each name is unique.

-When you run MT4 installation, it will give you an option to change installation destination folder.
+When you run the MT4 installation, it will give you an option to change the installation destination folder.
 Look for the “Settings” button like in the picture below.
 It will become accessible once you select the “Yes, I agree …” box.

 Be attentive; this is the step many people miss.
-When MT4 installer loads, you will get the SETTINGS button on the very first step next to the NEXT and CANCEL buttons.
+When the MT4 installer loads, you will get the SETTINGS button on the very first step next to the NEXT and CANCEL buttons.
 But it will be disabled by default and to make it available you need to check the “Yes, I agree…” box.
-See picture below.
+See the picture below.

 When you click the “Settings” button, you’ll get to the next step where you are allowed to change the MT4 installation destination folder.